 But we know things change.
 Their personal situation may change, their financial situation may change, their family situation may change, and tax laws, certainly, will change.

 With all that in mind, we emphasize that planning is not an event, it is a process.
-As a process, strategic planning requires ongoing coordination among all the client’s key advisors.
+As a process, wealth preservation strategies require ongoing coordination among all the client’s key advisors.
 That doesn’t mean we need to be the ones doing the coordinating, but we do want to be sure that attorneys, accountants, financial advisors, family members—and we—are all communicating clearly and coordinating effectively.

 With these insights guiding us, our goal throughout the planning process is to bring Clarity, Confidence, and Coordination to their planning and to the process.